 mysqlndis loaded as a shared library (

-mysqlenterprise.soor errors such as "PHP Warning: PHP Startup: Unable to load dynamic library '/mysqlenterprise.so' - /mysqlenterprise.so: undefined symbol: mysqlnd_plugin_register in Unknown on line 0" will be emitted by PHP.
+mysqlenterprise.soor errors such as "PHP Warning: PHP Startup: Unable to load dynamic library '/mysqlenterprise.so' - /mysqlenterprise.so: undefined symbol: mysqlnd_plugin_register in Unknown on line 0" are be emitted by PHP.
 Either:

 php.iniis used to load the PHP extensions, then list it first.
 For example: